microsoft/pxt/common-docs/about/editor-features.md

 The **Download** button will copy your program to a drive on your computer.
 You can copy your program directly to your @boardname@ if it's connected and a drive for it shows up on your computer.

+#### ~ hint

+**Project name and download filename**

+When you download the program for your project, the name you gave the project becomes part of the download file.
+If you decide to rename the download file, the name you chose for the project, not the current filename, is used and displayed by editor.

+#### ~

 #### #download-images

 ### Explorer #explorer